1923 Lithuanian parliamentary election

 Parliamentary elections were held in Lithuania on 12 and 13 May 1923.
 The Lithuanian Popular Peasants' Union emerged as the largest party in the second Seimas, winning 16 of the 78 seats.
-Labour Federation, Lithuanian Christian Democratic Party and the Farmers' Association managed to achieve absolute majority in the Seimas.
+However, the Labour Federation, Lithuanian Christian Democratic Party and the Farmers' Association won a majority of seats.

+The elections were exceptionally successful for parties and lists representing ethnic minorities (Jews, Poles, Germans and Russians), receiving 18% of the vote and winning 14 seats, the highest total achieved in free and fair elections in Lithuania.